ribbotson/TeamSeaQuest/README.md

 # TeamSeaQuest
-Design and Mission Files for Autopilot Assisted 3D printed Boat to cross the English Channel
+Design and Mission Files for Autopilot Assisted 3D printed Boat to Cross the English Channel